About The High School

 The Academy’s curriculum falls in line with both the Pennsylvania System of School Assessment (PSSA) standards as well as the School District of Philadelphia’s core curriculum.
 The Early College High School Initiative begin with the student as the catalyst for curriculum development.
 In essence, the learning goals synthesize the various Pennsylvania subject areas into a more succinct format that focuses on the skills needed to acquire, analyze, and assimilate knowledge.

-Students have the opportunity to complete up to 60 credits of college-level work.
+Students have the opportunity to complete college-level work and earn college credit.
 In some cases, the college course will fulfill the high school graduation requirement as well as earning the student college credit (e.g., English 102).